fMalinka/metaboCombineR/README.md

 ### Prerequisites
 Only one external R package is required: `Rcpp (>= 0.12.16)`.
 For compiling vignette we suggest `rmarkdown` package.
 ### Installing
 The simplest way to install metaboCombineR package is via `devtools` that allowes to download and install the project instantly from gitHub using only one command.
+For the package installation, run `R` and type:
 ```
 library(devtools)
 install_github("fmalinka/metaboCombineR")